20 Long Distance Relationship Tips

 13. Consistent Connection

-Also, several times throughout the day, have text messages going on throughout the day and connect.
+So if you can do Facetime and communicate, not over the phone, but face to face, it will engage the connection.
+Also, several times throughout the day, have text messages going on throughout the day, and connect.
 Then the last example of a consistent connection is to honor the relationship.
 The same way you would if you lived in the same house, in the same town, by having consistent date nights.

-So one of the things that my wife, when we were dating, would do is have date nights.
+So one of the things my wife, when we were dating, would do is have date nights.
 Friday night would come, and our date night was to watch a movie together.
 We’d decide what movie was wanted to watch, and we would go and rent the film.
 It was in the old days.

 14. Give Priority